hongaar/semalt-blocker/README.md

 Yes, please!

-Contribute by adding your list of known referral URL's used by Semalt in the file [referrals](https://github.com/nabble/semalt-blocker/blob/master/tests/referrals) which is used in the unit tests.
+Contribute by adding your list of known referral URL's used by Semalt in the file [referrals](https://github.com/nabble/semalt-blocker/blob/master/domains/referrals) which is used in the unit tests.

-When new URL's get added, the [domains](https://github.com/nabble/semalt-blocker/blob/master/domains) file needs updating until all tests pass.
+As new referral URL's get added, the [blocked](https://github.com/nabble/semalt-blocker/blob/master/domains/blocked) file needs updating until all tests pass.
 This way we make sure new referrals are being blocked.

-To contribute, please prepare a pull-request or contribute on this public Google Sheets file [a.nabble.nl/semaltdoc](http://a.nabble.nl/semaltdoc).
+If you want to help, please prepare a pull-request or contribute on this public Google Sheets file [a.nabble.nl/semaltdoc](http://a.nabble.nl/semaltdoc).

 ## licence